FLATLAY/flatlayWiki/flatlay-user-story.md

 Merchant can approve or reject an application which turns the properties to: campaign *[approval:approve]* or campaign *[approval:reject]*

 **Discover**:
 Those users and Flatlays  that are..

 **Messages**:
 Users can send messages to each other in this part

 ### Search bar
 product, people, post are searched in the search bar

 ![Screenshot 159](/uploads/screenshot-159.png "Screenshot 159")

 ### Create collection
-the creative user can create a collection of products for itself
+The creative user can create a collection of products for itself.
+The user can create a new collection or used from the list of the collection that it has created, then the user can add products to its collection.

 ![Screenshot 163](/uploads/screenshot-163.png "Screenshot 163")
+a collection can be edited and deleted.
 ### Create post
 Users can create a post, a post includes a photo with description, the post is called Flatlay and other users can like it or write a comment on it.

 ### Account menu
-Profile, Notifications, Settings, Support, Logout,  are showed in this menu
+Profile, Notifications, Settings, Support, Logout,  are showed in this menu.

 ![Screenshot 160](/uploads/screenshot-160.png "Screenshot 160")